coreysyms/foundationStickyFooter/README.md

 There are no requirements for CSS!
 You don't even need a fixed height, or a wrapper!

 It even works in mobile!
-Go on, check it out the demo!
+Go on, check out the demo! http://tangerineindustries.com/download/sticky_footer/